Middle School Curriculum

 Sometimes a teacher will recommend that a student meet with a peer tutor for specific help with a course.
 This happens most frequently with foreign language and math courses.
 Peer tutoring is a very valuable program to the Belmont Hill community.
 An older boy is able to meet individually with a younger boy and give him advice and instruction.

-Finally, when Mrs. Hamilton, Director of the Middle School, Mr. Bradley, Director of the Upper School, or Ms. Richards, Director of Academic Suppport, believe that a boy needs more than extra help from a teacher or peer tutor, a weekly academic support appointment is scheduled with a learning specialist at school.
+Finally, when the Director of the Middle School, Director of the Upper School, or Director of Academic Support, believe that a students needs more than extra help from a teacher or peer tutor, a weekly academic support appointment is scheduled with one of our learning specialists.